How to Sell eCommerce Goods Without a Shopping Cart in WordPress

 It’s better, therefore, to only use the tools you need right now.
 Keep things simple for yourself and your customers.
 Iterate on your business incrementally over time.
 As your business grows, it might make sense to graduate to a shopping cart at some point, but while your needs and resources are simple, stick to simple tools.
 If you ever decide to move to a shopping cart, you can use the same Stripe account, which keeps things simple.

-WP Simple Pay is the easiest way to accept payments on your WordPress site without setting up a shopping cart.
+WP Simple Pay is the easiest way to sell single products on your WordPress site without setting up a shopping cart.
 It’s perfect for business owners with simple needs.
 Why is it better than an ecommerce shopping cart?

 - You don’t need to hire a developer to set it up.